Azure/azure-osconfig/src/agents/gc/README.md

 Next, go to Azure Portal | Policy | Definitions, select the subscription, then create a new Policy Definition and fill out:

-- Definition location: the subsription.
+- Definition location: select here the Azure subscription.
-- Name: any name (e.g. for the prototype this can be "Ensure the device host name is configured")
+- Name: enter the name for the policy (e.g. for the prototype this can be "Ensure the device host name is configured")
-- Description: any description"
+- Description: enter here the description for the policy
-- Category: Select 'Use Existing' and 'Guest Configuration'.'
+- Category: Select `Use Existing` and `Guest Configuration`.
 - Policy rule: paste the contents of the JSON file containing the policy definition.

 Then save.